awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.Lambda.Tutorial.md

     ...
    ```

-   Make a note of the `region` and the `accountID`, because you will need them for the other steps in this tutorial\.
+   Make a note of the `region` and the `accountID`, because you need them for the other steps in this tutorial\.

 ## Step 2: Create a Lambda Execution Role<a name="Streams.Lambda.Tutorial.CreateRole"></a>

-In this step, you will create an IAM role \(*WooferLambdaRole*\) and assign permissions to it\.
-This role will be used by the Lambda function that you will create in [Step 4: Create and Test a Lambda Function](#Streams.Lambda.Tutorial.LambdaFunction)\.
+In this step, you create an AWS Identity and Access Management \(IAM\) role \(`WooferLambdaRole`\) and assign permissions to it\.
+This role is used by the Lambda function that you create in [Step 4: Create and Test a Lambda Function](#Streams.Lambda.Tutorial.LambdaFunction)\.

-You will also create a policy for the role\.
-The policy will contain all of the permissions that the Lambda function will need at runtime\.
+You also create a policy for the role\.
+The policy contains all of the permissions that the Lambda function needs at runtime\.

-1. Create a file named `trust-relationship.json` with the following contents:
+1. Create a file named `trust-relationship.json` with the following contents\.

    ```
    {